FaybianB/forta-bots/below-mint-price-transfer-bot/README.md

-# Large Tether Transfer Agent
+# Ether Royale Mint Price Detection Agent

 ## Description

-This agent detects transactions with large Tether transfers
+This agent fires an alert if it detects a mint transaction with an ether value less than the cost to mint (mint price * number of NFTs minted).
+For example, given a mint price of 0.069 ether, if 2 NFTs are minted in the transaction then the amount of ether sent to the contract should be 0.138 ether (excluding gas), otherwise, raise an alert.

+The inspiration for this bot came from a real-world exploit of the Ether Royale NFT (https://etherroyale.io/) project's contract (https://etherscan.io/address/0xd3dbbade0b048e811b8dea2b7b3f71dd5e4dfee8#code) that allowed users to mint NFTs for FREE!
+The problem was that the contract author omitted the custom modifier (`correctPayment`) from the custom mint function (`saleMint`) that validated that the correct ether amount was sent to the contract.

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent
+This agent only fires a single alert per transaction.

 - FORTA-1
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "High"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "Suspicious"
-  - Mention any other type of metadata fields included with this alert
+  - "addresses" contains the list of addresses that received a transfer from address zero in the transaction.

 ## Test Data

 The agent behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
+- 0x936c7ebc91101157e5b61b410643020ead62e1d887d80220e8a7e1ffbadb79a2 (1 Ether Royale NFT minted
+for mint price - 0.069 ether)
+- 0xd47a75d602f429aefa990ddf81b59b91763875ad8fda590c72157b6a04726574 (10 Ether Royale NFTs minted
+for below mint price - 0 ether)